Facial vein

 The facial vein (or anterior facial vein) is a relatively large vein in the human face.
 It commences at the side of the root of the nose and is a direct continuation of the angular vein where it also receives a small nasal branch.

 It lies behind the facial artery and follows a less tortuous course.
 It receives blood from the external palatine vein before it either joins the anterior branch of the retromandibular vein to form the common facial vein, or drains directly into the internal jugular vein.

-A common misconception states that the facial vein has no valves, but this has been contradicted by recent studies.
+There are valves in the facial vein.
 Its walls are not so flaccid as most superficial veins.

 Path

-From its origin it runs obliquely downward and backward, beneath the zygomaticus major muscle and zygomatic head of the quadratus labii superioris, descends along the anterior border and then on the superficial surface of the masseter, crosses over the body of the mandible, and passes obliquely backward, beneath the platysma and cervical fascia, superficial to the submandibular gland, the digastricus and stylohyoideus muscles.
+From its origin it runs obliquely downward and backward, beneath the zygomaticus major muscle and zygomatic head of the levator labii superioris, descends along the anterior border and then on the superficial surface of the masseter, crosses over the body of the mandible, and passes obliquely backward, beneath the platysma and cervical fascia, superficial to the submandibular gland, the digastricus and stylohyoideus muscles.